Roseola Infantum: Symptoms and Treatment

 Roseola Infantum, also known as sixth disease, is a viral infection caused by the human herpesvirus 6 (HHV-6) and, less commonly, by human herpesvirus 7 (HHV-7).
 It primarily affects children between six months and two years of age, though older children and adults can also contract the virus, albeit with milder symptoms.

-Get A Second OpinionCauses and Transmission
+Get Second OpinionCauses and Transmission

 Roseola Infantum spreads through respiratory droplets or direct contact with an infected person.
 The virus can be transmitted even when no symptoms are present, making it challenging to prevent.
 Once contracted, the virus incubates for about 5 to 15 days before symptoms manifest.
 Understanding its transmission is crucial for managing and preventing outbreaks in daycare centers and other communal settings.

-Recognizing Roseola Infantum Symptoms
+Symptoms of Roseola Infantum

 The onset of Roseola Infantum is often marked by a sudden high fever, which can soar to 103°F (39.5°C) or higher.
 This fever typically lasts three to seven days and may be accompanied by other symptoms such as irritability, mild diarrhea, decreased appetite, and swollen eyelids.